A robust optimization approach to flow decomposition: Robust minimum flow decomposition

-When considering uncertainty and (inexact) flow networks in general, it is natural that the flow values are the source of uncertainty.
 If we apply the notion of strict robustness to the (exact) MFDP with uncertain flows, the strictly robust counterpart \eqref{eq:count} becomes infeasible if there are at least two different scenarios $ f' \neq f'' \in \mathcal{U} $ since there is at least one $(u,v)$ with $f_{uv}' \neq f_{uv}''$ and constraints \eqref{eq:MFD4} cannot be fulfilled.

 In general, this is not the case for the MIFDP since the summed path weights of each edge $(u,v)$ must lie within a range $[f^l_{uv},f^u_{uv}]$ instead of matching exactly a flow value $f_{uv}$.
 Consequently, it is possible that different scenarios $ (f^l, f^u)' \neq (f^l,f^u)'' \in \mathcal{U} $ form a feasible combination of constraints in \eqref{eq:MIFD}.